jordansprojects/Misc/README.md

-# MiscellaneousMath-DataStructures
-Collection of reuploads of notable discrete math and data strucure programs I have created over the years.
+This is a collection of reuploads of notable discrete math and data strucure programs I have created over the years.
 Some of these span from 2019 to present day.

 They range from very short programs, to longer data structures.

+# Why reuploaded ?
-I am still in the process of re-uploading everything, as some work is on a school server, some are on my replit and local machines.
+Some of this work was from the university unix server for the computer science department, some are from my replit and local machines.
+It made the most sense to put them here.